hedonihilist/obsidian-habit-calendar/README.md

 The first argument should be the html container in which the calendar will be created.
 Most of the time, `this.container` will do.

+The second argument should be the Dataview object `dv`, which will be used to get information of the notes.

-You can pass the habit data through the second argument.
+You can pass the habit data through the third argument.
 The following fields are supported:

 - `year`: year of the calendar, apparently
 - `month`: month of the calendar
-- `entries`: a list of entries containing the habit data per day.
+- `data`: this filed can be a Dataview Table or a list of entries containing the habit data per day.
 A entry contains
     - `date`: date of the habit
     - `content`: whatever you want to put in the calendar
     - `link`: the file you want the entry to link to, just pass in the text inside `[[]]`.
 For example, if the original obsidian link is `[[2023-01-01]]`, pass in `2023-01-01`.
-- `format`: the way you want `entries[i].content` to be rendered.
+- `format`: the way you want `data[i].content` to be rendered.
 Choose `html` or `markdown` to render as html or markdown, make sure their cooresopnding settings are enabled in the settings tab.
 Leave empty to treat the content as plain text.
-- `filepath`: if you want to render the content as markdown, pass the current file path thru this field.

 ## How I record my habits

 Check out the [example vault](https://github.com/hedonihilist/obsidian-habit-calendar/tree/master/ExampleVault).
 Your habits can look like this